martenj/rodeos/docs/source/use_case_facility.rst

 Group Management for Customers
 ------------------------------

-In this use case, facility staff users want to manage their customers in groups in iRODS.
+In this use case, facility staff members want to manage their customers in groups in iRODS.
 For new customers they want to create a new group or for retired customers they want to remove groups.
 At any other time they want to add/remove users to/from groups.

 Prerequisites
 =============

-- The user must have been properly setup by the RODEOS / iRODS administrator.
+- An account must have been properly setup for the user by the RODEOS / iRODS administrator.
   This includes allowing access to privilege for the administration of groups.
 - The user must know the prefix for the groups that they can manage (e.g., ``gen-cha::cust::``).
 - The user must have setup iRODS iCommands correctly and have configured ``~/.irods/irods_environment.json`` properly.